Prostitution in Mumbai: History of Mumbai

 Mumbai is the capital city of the state of Maharashtra and is one of the largest cities in India with an estimated population of over 18 million people.
 India is considered to be the global epicenter of sex work and has the largest commercial sex trade in the world.
 Mumbai is the largest city in the state of Maharashtra and is often referred to as the ultimate sex tourist destination.
 India is a country made up of people that celebrate and practice a variety of cultural and religious traditions, and the people that make up India come from different racial and ethnic backgrounds.
-Although India is not unique in gender-discrimination based violence it is a country that on one hand controls the sexuality of women yet is also home to one the largest flourishing commercial sex trades.
+Although India is not unique in gender-discrimination based violence, it is a country that on one hand controls the sexuality of women yet is also home to one of the largest flourishing commercial sex trades.

 One of the red light districts in Mumbai emerged from British colonial rule in the middle of the nineteenth century.
 It was created out of a fear of British soldiers engaging in homosexual relations with other soldiers.
 The British also saw an additional reason for needing prostitution, especially amongst the military.
 It was seen as necessary to stave off boredom among soldiers and to reinforce imperial dominance through sexual control of Indian women.
 In creating a zone for British soldiers to engage in "safe heterosexual relations" British colonial administration held the power to separate the brothel area from the "respectable" residential areas which granted them power and control over the lives of the sex workers.

 Research into sex work in Mumbai originally drew attention to the HIV/AIDS patterns discovered there.
 Researchers have subsequently studied the state of sex work in Mumbai by interviewing and collecting the narratives of those involved in and affected by sex work.